MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ## Reminder on Hosted RPA capacity

-Within the Power Automate platform, the **‘Hosted RPA capacity’** is a purchased item (an [add-on](https://learn.microsoft.com/en-us/power-platform/admin/power-automate-licensing/add-ons#hosted-rpa-add-on)) assigned to the environment [(see how to assign capacity to environments)](https://learn.microsoft.com/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) which allows to run desktop flows with zero infrastructure.
+Within the Power Automate platform, the '**Hosted RPA capacity**' is a purchased item (an [add-on](https://learn.microsoft.com/en-us/power-platform/admin/power-automate-licensing/add-ons#hosted-rpa-add-on)) assigned to the environment [(see how to assign capacity to environments)](https://learn.microsoft.com/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) which allows to run desktop flows with zero infrastructure.
 It is allocated to hosted machines or committed to hosted machine groups :
 <br/><br/>

 |Consumming object|Description|Consumption mode|